n-grace-henry/MS-Thesis/march_progress_log.md

 I pulled a bunch of sockeye scales that I will use for more testing of the proper mass.

 On the new standards I am doing the isopropanol esterfication stage today.
-They will all take a different amount of time to dry.
+I expect some of these will take a very long time to evaporate under N2 so I might turn off the heat and let them go overnight.